 If you’re looking for a fun way to spend September 12-13, 2015, consider spending some time at Vondriska Woodworks in Hammond, WI.
 Volunteers will spend two days assembling ten acoustic guitar kits, with completed guitars being donated to Guitars For Vets.
-Check out this website for more information about the 2015 Build.

 What skill level is required?